What to do after arriving?

 That means that you receive most post from public authorities digitally and not as a paper letter.

 Digital Post from public authorities is the same type of letters that you already receive from the authorities.
-Digital Post includes any letters from hospital, pension statements, information about state education support (SU), changes to housing benefits, replies to applications for childcare, letters from the Danish Tax and Customs Administration (SKAT), etc.
+Digital Post includes any letters from hospital, pension statements, information about state education support (SU), changes to housing benefits, replies to applications for childcare, letters from the Danish Customs and Tax Administration, etc.

 Please note that not all post from public authorities can be sent digitally.
 Therefore, you still need to check your paper-based letters (letters in your physical letter box).